 It is best if you look away from mere statistics with the Range Rover Evoque.
-The best part of £40k – the other side of £40k even if you don’t get too busy with options – is a great deal of money to spend on a car that is no bigger and no more powerful than a Ford Focus at half its price.
+More than £30k – and, potentially, the best part of £40k even if you don’t get too busy with options – is a great deal of money to spend on a car that is no bigger and no more powerful than a Ford Focus.

-Of course, if economy is more of a concern, the 148bhp eD4 Evoque, with only two driven wheels and a 75kg weight saving over the 4WD models, promises a more parsimonious 57.6mpg.
+Of course, if economy is more of a concern, the 148bhp eD4 Evoque, with only two driven wheels, promises a more parsimonious experience.

-The Evoque is predicted to hold its value well, particularly in the first phase of its life where demand outstrips supply.
-But despite the inevitability of demand and supply, it’s hard to feel totally comfortable about the nagging suspicion that Range Rover is asking so much for the Evoque simply because people are prepared to pay it.
+The Evoque is predicted to hold its value well, but it’s hard to feel totally comfortable about the nagging suspicion that Range Rover is asking so much for the Evoque simply because people are prepared to pay it.